|

 played songs like "Mr. Tambourine Man" that had a distinctive 12-string

 acoustic guitar sound.
-If you're an absolute beginner, don't start out
+If you're a beginner, don't start out

 on a twelve string -- it requires more finger strength than a 6 string,